Jargon: Fields using the term

 In linguistics, it is used to mean "specialist language", with the term also seen as closely related to slang, argot and cant.
 Various kinds of language peculiar to ingroups can be named across a semantic field.
 Slang can be either culture-wide or known only within a certain group or subculture.
 Argot is slang or jargon purposely used to obscure meaning to outsiders.
 Conversely, a lingua franca is used for the opposite effect, helping communicators to overcome unintelligibility, as are pidgins and creole languages.
-For example, the Chinook Jargon was a pidgin.
+For example, Chinook Jargon was a pidgin.
 Although technical jargon's primary purpose is to aid technical communication, not to exclude outsiders by serving as an argot, it can have both effects at once and can provide a technical ingroup with shibboleths.
 For example, medieval guilds could use this as one means of informal protectionism.
 On the other hand, jargon that once was obscure outside a small ingroup can become generally known over time.
 For example, the terms bit, byte, and hexadecimal (which are terms from computing jargon) are now recognized by many people outside computer science.